yearofmoo-articles/AngularJS-Testing-Article/README.md

 ## Using the application

+Install grunt
+`npm install -g grunt-cli`

-Be sure to install everything first by doing:
+And then be sure to install everything that the repo requires:
 `npm install`

-Followed by:
 `bower install`

 ### Development Mode